Paying Attention to Astronomical Transients: Introducing the Time-series Transformer for Photometric Classification: Introduction

 The Legacy Survey of Space and Time (LSST) of the Vera C.~Rubin Observatory \citep{ivezic2019lsst} will set a new precedent in astronomical surveys, expecting to produce an average of 10 million transient event alerts per night.
 Machine learning methods are thus essential in order to handle the shear volume of data that will come from the LSST.
 Since limited resources are available for spectroscopic follow-up of observations, accurate photometric classification of astronomical transient events will be increasingly critical for subsequent scientific analyses.

-There is a wide range of science that comes from analyses of astronomical transients, with one particular area of focus being the analysis of Type Ia Supernova.
-Type Ia Supernovae have been an important tool for cosmologists for many years, serving as a proxy for distance measure in the Universe and shedding light on the expansion rate of the Universe \citep{riess1998observational, perlmutter1999measurements}.
-Observing Type Ia Supernova at ever increasing redshift helps to constrain cosmological parameters and theories of dark energy.
-Thus, accurate classification of Type Ia Supernova from the stream of alerts has profound consequences.
+There is a wide range of science that comes from analyses of astronomical transients, with one particular area of focus being the analysis of Type Ia Supernova (SNIa).
+SNIa have been an important tool for cosmologists for many years, serving as a proxy for distance measure in the Universe and shedding light on the expansion rate of the Universe \citep{riess1998observational, perlmutter1999measurements}.
+Observing SNIa at ever increasing redshift helps to constrain cosmological parameters and theories of dark energy.
+Thus, accurate classification of SNIa from the stream of alerts has profound consequences.

 Over the last decade a plethora of photometric classification algorithms have been developed.
-Many of them stemming from the fruitful Supernova Photometric Classification Challenge \citep[SNPhotCC]{kessler2010results} in 2010 that focused on photometric classification of Supernovae only; and more recently the Photometric LSST Astronomical Time-Series Classification Challenge \citep[PLAsTiCC]{hlovzek2020results} in 2018, which included a variety of different astronomical transient events among its classes.
+Many of them stemming from the fruitful Supernova Photometric Classification Challenge \citep[SNPhotCC]{kessler2010results} in 2010 that focused on photometric classification of Supernovae (SNe) only; and more recently the Photometric LSST Astronomical Time-Series Classification Challenge \citep[PLAsTiCC]{hlovzek2020results} in 2018, which included a variety of different astronomical transient events among its classes.